Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Preliminaries

 \subsection{Assigning unnormalized invariants to Seifert manifolds}

-In Section \ref{s:invariants} we will assign invariants to $T^1$-actions on orientable $4$-spaces.
-The $4$-spaces under consideration there have isolated fixed points, and Proposition \ref{p:GGG} implies that the space of directions at the fixed point is homeomorphic to $\sph^3 / \Gamma$.
-The isotropy action defines a Seifert fibration on it.
+In Section \ref{s:invariants} we assign invariants to $T^1$-actions on orientable Alexandrov $4$-spaces.
+The $4$-spaces under consideration there have isolated fixed points.
+Let $p$ be any such isolated fixed point.
+Then Proposition \ref{p:GGG} implies $\Sigma_p$ is homeomorphic to $\sph^3 / \Gamma$.
+The isotropy action defines a Seifert fibration on $\Sigma_p$.

-For this reason, Seifert fibrations are key to defining the invariants we will need to classify these $4$-spaces, and so we establish here notational conventions for the invariants of Seifert manifolds.
-Note that we will not include the Seifert invariants related to orientability or the presence of fixed points, since these will not be relevant.
+For this reason, Seifert fibrations are key to defining the invariants we need to classify these $4$-spaces, and so we establish here notational conventions for the invariants of Seifert manifolds.
+Note that we do not include the Seifert invariants related to orientability or the presence of fixed points, since these are not relevant here.

-We will follow the approach of Jankins and Neumann~\cite{JN}, since it is better suited to the present work than the normalized Seifert invariants which were used by Fintushel~\cite{F1} to classify $4$-manifolds with circle actions.
+We follow the approach of Jankins and Neumann~\cite{JN}, since it is better suited to the present work than the normalized Seifert invariants which were used by Fintushel~\cite{F1} to classify $4$-manifolds with circle actions.
 We collect all of the notation into Table \ref{table} at the end of this subsection for easy reference.

 Let $T^1$ act on $Z^3$, an oriented $3$-manifold, without fixed points.
 Let $\pi \colon Z \to \bar{Z}=Z/T^1$ be the projection map.
-Let $g$ be the genus of $\bar{Z}$, which for the purposes of this paper will always be zero.
+Let $g$ be the genus of $\bar{Z}$, which for the purposes of this paper is always zero.
 Orient $\bar{Z}$ so that its orientation followed by the orientation of the orbits gives the orientation of $Z^3$.

 Let $\left\{ \bar{x}_1, \ldots, \bar{x}_n \right\} \subset \bar{Z}$ be the image of a non-empty collection of orbits, which includes all of the exceptional orbits.
 In fact, it is sufficient to choose only the exceptional orbits unless this produces an empty collection, in which case the image of one principal orbit suffices.
 Choose disjoint $2$-disk neighborhoods, $\bar{V}_i$, of each $\bar{x}_i$.
 Orient $\partial \bar{V}_i$ by its inward normal.
 The closure of the complement of the disks is denoted by $\bar{R} = \cl \left( \bar{Z} \setminus \left( \bigcup_{i=1}^n \bar{V}_i \right) \right)$ and is the surface of genus $g$ with $n$ boundary components.
 See Figure \ref{f:zbar}.